AadyaPandey/fundwise_server/Readme.md

 # Vision

-GrantGuard aims to demonstrate how modern AI engineering techniques—including multi-agent orchestration, structured outputs, retrieval-augmented generation, security analysis, and explainable decision-making—can be combined to build a reliable, production-ready grant review platform.
+FundWise aims to demonstrate how modern AI engineering techniques—including multi-agent orchestration, structured outputs, retrieval-augmented generation, security analysis, and explainable decision-making—can be combined to build a reliable, production-ready grant review platform.

 The long-term objective is to create an extensible system that assists human reviewers by automating repetitive verification tasks while preserving transparency, accountability, and security throughout the review process.